This is the 3rd chapter of the Dash Tutorial.

 function could be the input of another callback function.

-This pattern can be used to create dynamic UIs where one input component
+This pattern can be used to create dynamic UIs where, for example, one input component

-updates the available options of the next input component.
+updates the available options of another input component.

 Here’s a simple example.